At COP26 yesterday, Prime Minister Boris Johnson praised a British invention that dramatically reduces the methane released by cows.

-A Cambridge start-up company has developed a novel, low cost solution to the major problem of dairy herds contributing to global warming.
+As reported exclusively by Spoofflé in 2018, start-up Cambridge company Bozone Ltd has developed a novel, low cost solution to the major problem of dairy herds contributing to global warming.
 The average cow produces around 350 litres of methane, a gas over twenty times more damaging to the ozone layer than carbon dioxide.

 We spoke to Essex dairy farmer Ivor Wheatcroft and asked him about his experiences of the new product.
 ‘I were a bit suspicious like, you know, to begin with, he said.
 ‘But the girls soon got used to it and I can tell you, it’s a darn sight quieter out there in the mornings!’